As a team of passionate self-service advocates, we’re surprised that most people don’t see technical writing and content strategy in a similar light.

-- Collaborate with multiple teams This is not a solo job.
-It’s collaborative rather than siloed role for engineers, with teams across the company contributing to final outputs: marketing, PR, product, project, and legal teams may be involved.
+This is not a solo job.
+It’s a collaborative role, rather than a siloed role for engineers, with teams across the company contributing to final outputs.
+Marketing, PR, product, project and legal teams may be involved.

-- Support content that is concise, trustworthy and visually engaging This job calls on the same creative and UX skills of a marketer rather than a technical expert.
+This job calls on the same creative and UX skills of a marketer, rather than a technical expert.
 Can a concept be better explained visually?
-A GIF?
-An infographic?
+Can you make it more interesting with a GIF or an infographic?

-Campaign Monitor has created a forward-thinking role that redefines knowledge management.
-It’s rarely useful to write out a list of steps.
+This forward-thinking role at Campaign Monitor is redefining knowledge management.
 Technical writers must understand what customers are trying to achieve and why and use that to communicate solutions.

-Failing that, the second best support enables customers to resolve their case (or figure out next steps) in as few steps as possible.
+Failing that, the second-best support enables customers to resolve their case or figure out next steps as quickly as possible.

-Think about how broad the audience is for UK.gov’s website: 64 million.
-That’s the United Kingdom’s entire population.
-The team behind UK.gov’s redesign set out to build a site that was accessible to the broadest audience possible, including non-native English speakers, the elderly and the visually disabled.
+Think about how broad the audience is for the UK government website.
+It needs to serve the United Kingdom’s entire population.
+The team behind the redesign set out to build a site that was accessible to the broadest audience possible, including non-native English speakers, the elderly and the visually disabled.

 Look at how easy and straightforward it is to obtain an answer to maternity pay entitlement.
-This page tells you what you need and takes you through a step-by-step set of questions:
+This page tells you what you need.

-The UK.gov team says of their guiding principles, “You shouldn’t have to understand how government works to be able to interact with it.
+The website’s design team says, “You shouldn’t have to understand how government works to be able to interact with it.
 Government and the services it provides are often complicated, so we should hide complexity where possible.”

 If the UK can make its bureaucratic rules and regulations accessible to an entire nation, your business can (and should) do the same for your user base.

-A CTO might buy a CRM, but it’s the sales team that uses it day in and day out.
-Your audience may be an intern with little to none of the baseline knowledge you’d think they have.
-So beware not to use data that doesn’t apply to your audience because the people who buy your services might not be the actual end users.
+Your CTO might buy a CRM but it’s the sales team that uses it day in and day out.
+Your audience may not have the baseline knowledge you assume they have.
+The people who buy your services might not represent your end users.